-A student who has been notified that his/her conduct is being investigated before a possible judicial board hearing or who has been charged with an alleged violation of the Honor and Student Conduct Codes that will be resolved through a judicial board hearing has the right to be assisted by a disciplinary process advisor (DPA) who is a current Lynchburg College student, faculty, or staff member.
-The student advisee may be accompanied by a DPA to investigation, hearing, and appeal proceedings that the student attends.
+A student who has been notified that his/her conduct is being investigated before a possible judicial board hearing or who has been charged with an alleged violation of the Honor and Student Conduct Codes that will be resolved through a judicial board hearing has the right to be accompanied by a disciplinary process advisor (DPA) [who is a current Lynchburg College student, faculty, or staff member] to investigation, hearing, and appeal proceedings that the student attends.
 If the advisee elects not to attend a proceeding, the DPA cannot attend that proceeding.
-(NOTE: During review of an incident of possible interpersonal misconduct, a student respondent may be assisted by an Interpersonal Misconduct Policy Disciplinary Process Advisor.)

 When exercising the right to be accompanied by a DPA, a student should identify a person who is able to attend proceedings as scheduled by the College.
 Although a student can be accompanied to a particular proceeding by only one DPA, a student may elect to change advisors during the course of the disciplinary process.
 A proceeding is not subject to postponement due to the unavailability of a specific disciplinary process advisor.

 If requested by the advisee, a DPA can provide support, guidance, and advice to the advisee.
 A DPA can also assist the advisee in preparing comments that the advisee will present during a proceeding.
 To enhance effectiveness, a DPA should read the Honor and Student Conduct Codes and Regulations.
 Lynchburg College is not responsible for the quality, accuracy, or effectiveness of assistance provided by an advisee’s selected DPA.

 A disciplinary process advisor is not involved in determining the outcome of an incident review.
 Throughout the disciplinary process, a DPA cannot present information, advocate for, or argue a case on behalf of an advisee; the advisee is responsible for presenting comments he/she wishes to provide, even when accompanied by a DPA.